GinjaChris/pentmenu/README.md

 * Quick Scan - TCP Port scanner using nmap to scan for open ports using TCP SYN scan.
 Nmap will not perform a ping sweep prior to performing the TCP SYN scan.
 This module scans the 1,000 most common ports.
 This module can, of course, be used to scan a single host or a full network but is really designed to identify targets across a range of IP addresses.
 This scan can take a long time to finish, please be patient.

 * Detailed Scan - uses nmap to identify live hosts, open ports, attempts OS identification, grabs banners/identifies running software version.
 Nmap will not perform a ping sweep prior as part of this scan.
-Nmap's default User-Agent string is changed to that of IE11 in this mode, to help avoid detection via HTTP. *All* TCP ports on the target (hostname/IP/subnet) are scanned.
+Nmap's default User-Agent string is changed to that of Microsoft Edge browser in this mode, to help avoid detection via HTTP. *All* TCP ports on the target (hostname/IP/subnet) are scanned.
 Whilst module can scan a single host or many hosts, its intended use is to perform an information gathering scan against a single system.
 This scan can take a long time to finish, please be patient.

 * UDP scan - uses nmap to scan for open UDP ports. *All* UDP ports are scanned.